 Founding Member States: Germany, France, Italy, the Netherlands, Belgium and Luxembourg.

-In Hungary, people rise against the Soviet-backed regime in 1956.
-In November, Soviet tanks appear on the streets of Budapest to putdown the protests.
+In Hungary, people rise against the Soviet-backed regime.
+In November, Soviet tanks appear on the streets of Budapest to quash the protests.

 The Soviet Union beats the United States in the space race by launching the first manmade space satellite, Sputnik 1, in 1957.Sputnik 1 orbits the earth at a height of 800 km.
 In 1961, Soviet Union wins again with the first cosmonaut, Yuri Gagarin, whose spacecraft is just 2.6m in diameter.